-Buttery sweet sourdough cornbread with a slight tang thanks to the addition of sourdough discard.
+Buttery sweet Sourdough Butter Swim Cornbread with a slight tang thanks to the addition of sourdough discard.
 This recipe uses a unique baking technique that results in a fluffy, cloud-like texture that you will absolutely love.

 What makes this cornbread recipe unique?

 This is not your traditional or average cornbread recipe.
 Instead of mixing the butter in with the other ingredients, it's poured right on top of the batter in the baking tray.
 The batter swims in a melted honey butter mixture and absorbs all the delicious richness as it bakes.
 This results in a really soft, tender crumb, while the honey coats the exterior of the cornbread so you get a really sticky sweet crust.
 IT’S ABSOLUTE HEAVEN.

 I borrowed this technique from the now internet-famous butter swim biscuits.
 I saw people drenching their biscuit dough in melted butter and I was totally intrigued.
 I tried it and fell in love with the resulting texture of the biscuits, they ended up so soft and fluffy.
 Although they were so unlike the flaky sourdough biscuits I loved, they had such lovely, cloud-like texture I knew I had to try this technique on other quick breads.